 Activate and start the quiz

 Once you're all set, click the play icon to activate your quiz.
 Before jumping to the first question, make sure to wait for participants to join at www.slido.com using your #eventcode, QR code or via event link.
+Once everybody's in, start the quiz by clicking the blue button.

 Your participants will be asked to enter their names.
 You can track this on the right side of your screen.